QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/oneapi/docs/windows-build.md

    cmake -DCMAKE_PREFIX_PATH="$env:MKLROOT\lib\cmake\mkl" -P FindMKL.cmake
    ```

-5. **Force MKL in CMake:** The build script uses `-DBLA_VENDOR=Intel10_64lp_seq` to force CMake's FindLAPACK to use Intel MKL.
-Ensure this flag is present in your CMake configure command.
+**Note on `-DBLA_VENDOR` flag:** The build script does not use `-DBLA_VENDOR=Intel10_64lp_seq` to force FindLAPACK to use Intel MKL.
+This flag was originally introduced because we thought MKL was installed but FindLAPACK couldn't locate it.
+However, we later discovered that MKL wasn't actually installed at that time.
+Once MKL is properly installed (with the `intel.oneapi.win.mkl.devel` component) and `CMAKE_PREFIX_PATH` is set to include MKL's CMake package directory, FindLAPACK automatically detects and uses MKL without needing the vendor flag.
+We removed the flag to keep the build configuration more generalized and compatible with other BLAS/LAPACK implementations.

 ### Why We Use External MKL Instead of Internal LAPACK